mcabbott/OddArrays.jl/README.md

 ## Discussed elsewhere

-This PR https://github.com/JuliaDiff/ChainRulesCore.jl/pull/449 contains some comparable maps, with more confusing names.
+This PR https://github.com/JuliaDiff/ChainRulesCore.jl/pull/449 contains some comparable maps.
 (Formatted [notes.md](https://github.com/JuliaDiff/ChainRulesCore.jl/blob/wct/writing-generic-rrules/notes.md) and [examples](https://github.com/JuliaDiff/ChainRulesCore.jl/blob/wct/writing-generic-rrules/examples.jl).)
-I'm ignoring anything to do with forward mode entirely, "tangent" not "cotangent" there.

 * Since `destructure == collect`, the useful map from Matrix to Tangent is called `destructure_pullback` or else `pullback_of_destructure(x)(dx)` for `uncollect(dx, x)` here.

 * There is also a "Restructure", and I think `pullback_of_restructure` is playing a role like `naturalise` here.
 But I am not very sure.
-Is the claim for `Fill` that its scale is arbitrary?

 * The `ScaledVector` example there is much like `Outer(pi, [0 1 2])` here, but `Outer` allows other things.

-In addition to this story about subspaces and representations, there's a specific proposal to replace the fairly permissive behaviour of ChainRules (natural or structural both allowed by default, generic rules assume the former) with one which is all-Tangent all the time.
-I called that "the nuclear option" in https://github.com/JuliaDiff/ChainRulesCore.jl/issues/441 .